 AYL strives to teach and support the game of lacrosse in an environment of safety, respect and FUN.
 The Program supports boys in grades 1st thru 8th living in Bethany, Orange & Woodbridge CT.
 The season runs in the Spring from mid March to mid June.
 AYL is a member of the Connecticut-New York Lacrosse Association (CONNY), an organizing body for youth lacrosse in Connecticut & NY.

 Questions about the program?
-Email John Coughlin, President, at email@example.com
+Email John Costanzo, President, at firstname.lastname@example.org

 John Coughlin, Co-President,

 Welcome to the Amity Youth Lacrosse ("AYL") organization!
 AYL is committed to providing a positive developmental lacrosse experience for youth boys throughout the Amity community.
 Clear expectations, goals, and communication are necessary in order to achieve this experience.
 The "Program Overview & Expectations" provides a clear framework of expectations for all members of the AYL family.

 Our AYL organization is committed to delivering a well organized, spring season that focuses on player development, simplified program-wide practice logistics, detailed practice plans & development progressions, and effective communication on all levels.
 In order to maximize player development, the AYL-wide focus (officers, coaches, players, and parents) must start with practice, NOT games.
 We all love to play games--and we will!--but in order to properly develop our boys, individually and within a team, a great deal of planning, effort and energy will go into our practices.